voliva/safe-decimal/article.md

 This has been really interesting to explore, and I think the results look promising.
 It feels like it's a really good option for those applications where you don't need arbitrary precision, but you want to avoid running into the recurring decimal bug, while also having good performance.

 The implementation I've made it's not production-ready.
-I'd like to add more (and better) tests, and there are a few edge cases I'd like to define the behaviour (dealing with special float values such as NaN Inf), but feel free to have a look around and I'm also open to feedback.
+I'd like to add more (and better) tests, and there are a few edge cases I'd like to define the behaviour (dealing with special float values such as `NaN`, `Infinity`), but feel free to have a look around and I'm also open to feedback.

 I'd also like to know if this was already explored by somebody else - I tried searching references on this but I couldn't find any.